bwogit/CI_PP1_OCMII/README.md

 ### Testing user stories

+- !!!Exception!!!
+The reader will have noticed that on the live site's header, the font colour is darker and the background colour is lighter than on the screenshots.
+The screenshots were taken at the time when the developper deemed acceptable to release the website with a low contrast warning from the (hidden from view) checkbox input.
+However during the last itteration the developper realised that changing the font from light to dark and the backgroud colour from dark to light cleared the warning.
+Other than this slight difference the features are the same and the website has not been modified.

 1. As a first time user, I want to know what OCMii is about

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |